fatimaalsaadeh/massive_data_mining/README.md

 # People You Might Know

- ### MapReduce Algorithm Recommends to 10 friends sorted by the number of mutual friends
+ ### MapReduce Algorithm Recommends the top 10 friends based on the number of mutual friends
  ### The Algorithm :
  ### Map Procedure:
   ```